 At Crossroads, world language instruction begins early.
 History is the backbone of our program, and through history we have many opportunities to expose our students to languages spoken around the world.
-Beginning in the academic school year 2012–2013, we will be seeking and implementing ways to augment the international component of our program through occasional lessons presented by native speakers.
-These visitors will share cultural connections and expose the students to snippets of the language(s) native to these cultures.
-Our goals will be to support our history program, deepen learning about the cultures studied, increase cultural connections, offer opportunities for cultural/language comparisons, expose the students to samples of the language(s) of the cultures, and inspire in our students the desire to study and learn about the fascinating world of language and culture.
+We seek and implement ways to augment the international component of our program through occasional lessons presented by native speakers.
+Visitors share cultural connections and expose the students to snippets of the language(s) native to these cultures.
+Our goals are to support our history program, deepen learning about the cultures studied, increase cultural connections, offer opportunities for cultural/language comparisons, expose the students to samples of the language(s) of the cultures, and inspire in our students the desire to study and learn about the fascinating world of language and culture.

 While students learn some Greek and Latin roots in the lower grades, Latin instruction begins in earnest in grade six.
 Many of our students continue to study Latin in high school and beyond.
-Starting in the fall of 2012, Latin 6 will serve as an introduction to the classical world.
-This course will include Latin vocabulary as it serves as a foundation for English and an enhanced study of the Latin and Greek cultures.
-Latin 6 will dovetail with our English and history programs in grade six.
-At the end of sixth grade, students will be tested on their vocabulary and grammar knowledge to determine eligibility for seventh grade Latin.
+Latin 6 serves as an introduction to the classical world.
+This course includes Latin vocabulary as it serves as a foundation for English and an enhanced study of the Latin and Greek cultures.
+Latin 6 dovetails with our English and history programs in grade six.
+At the end of sixth grade, students are tested on their vocabulary and grammar knowledge to determine eligibility for seventh grade Latin.
 Students graduating from eighth grade with Latin should expect to enter Latin 2 in grade nine.

 French instruction begins in grade four and extends through grade eight.
 Crossroads students gain confidence and facility in French through lively class activities.
 Students acquire a clear sense of French culture while learning the basic structure of the language.
 Vocabulary, grammar, and conversational activities provide a very strong foundation for our students to enter French 2 in grade nine.

-In the fall of 2012, we added the option for students in grades seven and eight to take Spanish in lieu of French.
+Students in grades seven and eight have the option to take Spanish in lieu of French.
 Like French instruction, Spanish classes include a variety of engaging activities to support the acquisition of Spanish and an understanding and appreciation of Spanish culture.
 Students who begin Spanish in their seventh grade year should generally expect to enter Spanish 2 in grade nine.